Running Fitness

 Running Fitness is a globally circulated monthly magazine for recreational runners, published by Kelsey Media in Peterborough, in the United Kingdom.

 History

-It was established in 1985.
+The magazine was established in 1985.
 EMAP sold the title to Kelsey Media in 2006.
 The headquarters of the magazine later moved to Kent.

+Website

 In addition to the printed magazine, the magazine's web sites have provided a valuable resource for runners, including thorough running race event calendars.